davidcormie/davidcormie/README.md

 - [x] upload first public repository
 - [ ] build out repositories over time with meaningful code on various topics

-Thanks to the staff of @HyperionDev-com for their support during the Data Science bootcamp including setup of this git.
+Thanks to the staff of @hyperiondev-com for their support during the Data Science bootcamp including setup of this git.